ykhemani/terraform-aws-vault/README.md

 This [Terraform](https://terraform.io) configuration allows you to provision an [Ubuntu](https://ubuntu.com) server on an ec2 instance running in [AWS](https://aws.amazon.com/).

-The provisioned instance comes up with [HashiCorp](https://hashicorp.com) [Vault](https://vaultproject.io) Enterprise initialized and licensed, fully unattended.
+The provisioned instance comes up with [HashiCorp](https://hashicorp.com) [Vault](https://vaultproject.io) Enterprise initialized and licensed, when a Vault license is specififed.
+This happens fully unattended.
 Vault is configured with [integrated Raft storage](https://www.vaultproject.io/docs/configuration/storage/raft/) and uses [AWS KMS Seal](https://www.vaultproject.io/docs/configuration/seal/awskms/).

 A DNS record is provisioned in [Cloudflare](https://www.cloudflare.com/), but the configuration can be adapted to create DNS records with other DNS providers.